gjabel/personal-site/content/post/animated-directional-chord-diagrams/index.Rmd

 ---
-title: R code for animated directional chord diagrams
+title: R code for animated chord diagrams
 # subtitle: Learn how to build animated chord diagrams in R

 # Summary for listings and search engines